Bergamo: Toponymy

-In classical Latin the toponym is attested as Bergomum, while in late Latin Bergame.
+In classical Latin, the toponym is attested as Bergomum, while in late Latin Bergame.
 The toponym in the local Bergamasque dialect of the Lombard language is instead Bèrghem.
 There are various hypotheses put forward to trace the origin of the name of the city.

-The Bergamo historian and politician Bortolo Belotti compared the toponym to previous Celtic and pre-Celtic names, from which Bèrghem would derive, of which Bergomum would then only be the Latinisation; the word berg in Celtic means a protection, fortification or abode.
-In the writings of the Latinization period under Roman rule, the toponym Bergomum is explicitly associated with Bergimus, the Celtic god of mountains or dwellings.
+Local historian and politician Bortolo Belotti compared the toponym to previous Celtic and pre-Celtic names, of which Bergomum would then only be the Latinisation; the word berg in Celtic means a protection, fortification or abode.
+In the writings of early Roman period, the toponym Bergomum appears to be associated with Bergimus, the Celtic god of mountains or dwellings.

-The linguist and historian from Bergamo Antonio Tiraboschi argued instead a derivation of the toponym from the Germanic.
-The Bergamo toponym is similar to toponyms in various Germanic-speaking countries.
-Which would mean *berg +*heim, the "mountain home".
-The hypothesis of a Germanic derivation of "Bergamo" clashes however with the absence of documents regarding Germanic settlements in the area prior to the settlement of the Lombards who settled in the northern part of the Italian peninsula after the collapse of the Roman Empire.
+Historian Antonio Tiraboschi argued instead that the toponym stemmed from the Proto-Germanic language.
+The Bergamo toponym is similar to toponyms in various Germanic-speaking areas, and might be associated with *berg +*heim, or the "mountain home".
+The hypothesis of a Germanic derivation clashes however with the absence of documents regarding Germanic settlements in the area prior to the settlement of the Lombards who settled in the northern part of the Italian peninsula after the collapse of the Roman Empire.

 History

 Antiquity

-Bergomum (as it was known in antiquity) was first settled by the Ligurian tribe of the Orobii, during the Iron Age period.
-During the Celtic invasion of Nothern Italy, around the year of 550 BC, the city was conquered by the Celtic tribe of Cenomani.
+Bergomum (as it was known in classical Latin) was first settled by the Ligurian tribe of the Orobii, during the Iron Age period.
+During the Celtic invasion of northern Italy, around the year of 550 BC, the city was conquered by the Celtic tribe of Cenomani.